ksefil/NuBIS-OCR/README.md

 # NuBIS-OCR

 ## Description
-This is a ground truth dataset for a selection of printed books from [NuBIS](https://nubis.bis-sorbonne.fr/), the digital library of the Bibliothèque interuniversitaire de la Sorbonne.
+This is a ground truth dataset for a selection of printed books from [NuBIS](https://nubis.bis-sorbonne.fr/), the digital library of the Bibliothèque Interuniversitaire de la Sorbonne.

 The selected corpus consists of a sample of 3 pages taken from 19 printed books, making a total of 57 pages.
 These books, in French and Latin, cover a period from 1602 to 1989, with roughly one book every 20 years.